dnovitski/lutung/README.md

 Lutung - Java Mandrill API
 ======

-NOTE: this project is no longer maintained.
+NOTE: This project is a fork since the original project no longer maintained.

 Lutung - a Java interface to the [Mandrill](http://www.mandrill.com/) API.
 Check out Mandrill's API [Documentation]